HL7/fhir-saner/fsh/ig-data/input/pagecontent/architecture.md

-The SANER Project envisions a system architecture comprised of small, easily deliverable components that can be used together to support deployment of reporting, analysis, alerting and data aggregation tools to support fast deployment of solutions supporting public health situation awareness.
+This guide envisions a system architecture comprised of small, easily deliverable components that can be used together to support deployment of reporting, analysis, alerting and data aggregation tools to support fast deployment of solutions supporting public health situation awareness.